dsbox-simulator/simulator/Readme.md

 function Message:reply(type, body)
 end

---- converts a message to its JSON representation as a string --  this method is also added as the `__tostring` metatable entry for each created message object, for convenience function Message:tostring(message) end
+--- converts a value to its JSON representation as a string --  this method is also added as the `__tostring` metatable entry for each created message object, for convenience function to_json(value) end
 ```